115Studio/discord-bot-template/README.md

 Then export it in apps/bot/src/index.ts file.
 It will be automatically loaded & registered in Discord.

 Commands is not limited to only slash commands.
 It handles all types of interactionCreate events using custom id system.

-## Custom id system